aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 This final module will focus on how you enable monitoring for your ECS environment using Amazon CloudWatch [Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html).

-This can be used to collect, aggregate, and summarise metrics and logs from your containerised application.
+This can be used to collect, aggregate, and summarize metrics and logs from your containerised application.

 Container Insights also provides diagnostic information, such as container restart failures, to help you isolate issues and resolve them quickly.
 You can also set CloudWatch alarms on metrics that Container Insights collects.